 If you already receive Social Security benefits:

 If you already receive Social Security benefits or benefits from the Railroad Retirement system at least four months before you turn 65, then you will be automatically enrolled in Medicare (both part A and part B) starting the first day of the month you turn age 65.
-Your Medicare card is mailed to you about three months before your 65th birthday.
-It is sent to the address on record with Social Security.
+You'll get your Medicare card in the mail about three months before your 65th birthday.
+It will get sent to the address on your Social Security records.

 You should also check out the Medicare Enrollment Booklet which contains clear, concise information about both Medicare Part A and B, and can help you make a decision as to whether you should remain enrolled in Medicare Part B.

 If you are not yet receiving Social Security benefits:

 If you are not yet receiving Social Security benefits or benefits from the Railroad Retirement system, you are eligible to sign up for Medicare three months before the month you turn 65, but your enrollment will not happen automatically.
-You must call or apply online - details below.
+You must call or apply online; see the details below.
 It is to your benefit to sign up for Medicare Part A as soon as you are eligible, especially if you qualify for premium-free Part A, even if you still have coverage through a group health plan.

-Although eligible, you do not have to enroll in Part B, which requires you to pay a monthly premium.
-You need to take the time to learn about Medicare Part B to determine if you should sign up; if you don’t sign up initially and don't have other qualifying coverage, it may cost you more to sign up later.
+Although eligible, you may not have to enroll in Part B, which requires you to pay a monthly premium.
+Spend the time to learn about Medicare Part B to determine if you should sign up; if you don’t sign up initially and don't have other qualifying coverage, it may cost you more to sign up later.
 The links in the section below contain information that can help you make this decision.

 How to Apply for Medicare